nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 Type: Photo
 Subject: Gordan Ramsey
 Setting:  **Missing**- Setting is missing/not defined.
 Suggestion-Professional kitchen
-Lighting: **Missing**-Lighting is missing/not defined.
+Lighting: **Missing**- Lighting is missing/not defined.
 Suggestion-Dramatic
 Colors: **Missing**-Colors are missing/not defined.
 Suggestion-Realistic
 Art Style: **Missing**-Art Style is missing/not defined.
 Extra Details: Slicing bread with a knife.*